Teaching

 Role: Lead Teacher

-Description: This course is offered to Grades 5-6 students at Alexander Twilight Academy during the academic year.
+Description: This 10-month course introduces programming to students in Grades 5-6 at Alexander Twilight Academy.
 Classes meet once per week.
 The course has been taught in JavaScript and Python.
 Responsibilities include creating the curriculum and course materials, teaching two 50-minute interactive classes with about 20 students in each, grading, holding office hours, and communicating with families on the students’ progress.

 Past Courses